cdevents/webhook-adapter/README.md

 # CDEvents Webhook Adapter

-A CDEvents Webhook Adapter can receive events over Webhook and translate them to CDEvents, with the help of various translators which supports publishing events over Webhooks.
+A CDEvents Webhook Adapter can receive events via Webhooks and translate them into CDEvents, with the help of various translators which supports publishing events via Webhooks.

-This adapter provides client and server implementation over RPC connection and exposes the interface to implement the plugins,
+This adapter provides client and server implementation over an RPC connection and exposes an interface for plugin implementation,
-Various translators can be implemented as plugins using Hashicorp's [go-plugin](https://github.com/hashicorp/go-plugin/)
+Various translators can be developed as plugins using Hashicorp's [go-plugin](https://github.com/hashicorp/go-plugin/)